StrikeforceRHO/CharacterSheets/README.md

 $ cd ./jeese_campaign/

 user@machine MINGW64 ~
-#We configure git to use our Github username.
+#We configure git to use our GitHub username.
 #Include the quotes.
 $ git config --global user.name "my_github_username"

 user@machine MINGW64 ~
-#We configure git to use our Github email address.
+#We configure git to use our GitHub email address.
 #Again, include the quotes.
 $ git config --global user.email "my_email_i_used_for_github@site.com"